 Still, it is essential to study the WP29 guidelines.
 Several have been published in the last 3 months of 2017.
 When looking at GDPR and explicit consent in a recent text, for instance, we pointed to the overall GDPR consent guidelines the WP29 published in December 2017.

 Also our article on the rules and duties regarding Data Protection Impact Assessments (DPIAs) under the GDPR and our small call-to-action for people developing IoT (Internet of Things) projects and IoT applications to check whether their IoT plans include personal data processing requiring such a DPIA, were based upon WP29 Guidelines.
-Same thing for our text on GDPR fines and penalties.
+Same thing for our text on GDPR fines.

 In other words (there are more WP29) guidelines: a whole body of work across several GDPR-related topics as the WP29 is also ‘becoming’ the EDPB.
 One of the many tasks of the European Data Protection Board is to examine (on its own initiative or upon request) questions concerning the application of the GDPR.
 And that’s where those guidelines come in as the EDPB, within this context, also issues guidelines, recommendations and best practices for a consistent application of the GDPR (and later the ePrivacy Regulation) as is stipulated in Article 70 of the GDPR.

 The European Data Protection Board (EDPB): tasks and more

 All this work, done with several subgroups, was thus part of the transitional period between the old Directive and the GDPR and between the WP29, acting as the EDPB.
 The work to do during this transitional period was adopted on February 2nd, 2016.

 The Article 29 Working Party also had two years in order to become the European Data Protection Board (and in the meantime indeed act as such).